legitYosal/github-pages-resume-static/README.md

 fill up profile for gods sake its getting late

+instead of spliting skills to languages and frame works ... split to front back and devops and languages

 ### meduim
 some thing is wrong with scrolling with mobiles?? how to solve this??